tuychin/react-todo-app/README.md

-This application reveals the basic capabilities of the React framework.
+This application reveals the basic capabilities of the React.

 Data model: Property Drill